MI 2: The Movie

 MI 2: The Movie (also known as MI 2) is the second studio album by Nigerian rapper M.I Abaga.
-It was released on November 23, 2010, by Chocolate City.
-The album features guest appearances from 2face Idibia, Bola Adebisi, Brymo, Flavour, Ice Prince, Jesse Jagz, Julius Ceaser, Femi Odukoya, Loose Kaynon, Praiz, Ruby Gyang, Timaya and Waje.
-M.I addresses a wide array of topics on the album, including corruption, poor education, the Niger Delta crisis, shooting, looting, and the sexual objectification of women.
-The album was ranked as the best Nigerian album of 2010 by music blog Jaguda.
-It won Best Rap Album and was nominated for Album of the Year at The Headies 2011.
+It was released by Chocolate City November 23, 2010.
+The album features collaborations with 2face Idibia, Bola Adebisi, Brymo, Flavour, Ice Prince, Jesse Jagz, Julius Ceaser, Femi Odukoya, Loose Kaynon, Praiz, Ruby Gyang, Timaya and Waje.
+M.I addresses a wide array of topics on the project, including corruption, poor education, the Niger Delta crisis, shooting, looting, and the sexual objectification of women.
+MI 2 was ranked the best Nigerian album of 2010 by music blog Jaguda, and won Best Album of the Year at the 2011 Nigeria Entertainment Awards.
+It also won Best Rap Album and was nominated for Album of the Year at The Headies 2011.

-Background
+Background and promotion

-MI 2: The Movie is predominantly hip hop, but contains elements of highlife and R&B. Throughout the album, M.I incorporates the use of drum loop patterns, congas, and melodious strings.
-The album's title is derived from the movie Mission: Impossible.
-In November 2010, M.I said the album would consists of a movie and an original soundtrack.
-Chocolate City revealed that the movie would have three premieres.
-The first premiere would be an invite-only affair for industry insiders, while the second would be dedicated to three hundred lucky fans.
-On December 10, 2010, M.I held a release party for the album at A-Lounge in Abuja.
+Primarily a hip hop album, MI 2 incorporates other musical styles such as highlife and R&B. Throughout the record, M.I fuses drum loop patterns with congas and melodious strings.
+The album's title is derived from the movie Mission: Impossible (1996).
+M.I announced in November 2010 that the album would include both an original soundtrack and a movie.
+Chocolate City also revealed that the movie would have three premieres.
+The first premiere would be an invite-only affair for industry insiders, and the second would be dedicated to three-hundred lucky fans.
+On December 10, 2010, M.I held an album release party for MI 2 at A-Lounge in Abuja.